 Online Training: Starting in 2023, UCLA has partnered with Vector LMS, Higher Education Student Edition to provide the Title IX Online Training.
 All incoming graduate and professional students are required to complete Vector’s Sexual Assault Prevention for Graduate Students, an interactive online educational program.
 An invitation email from Vector will be sent out in September 2023.
 It will contained a link to the Sexual Assault Prevention for Graduate Students online training module.

 Per UC Title IX policy, sexual harassment prevention education is to be provided on an ongoing basis.

-- Online Refresher Training: All continuing graduate and professional students are required to complete Sexual Assault Prevention: Ongoing, an interactive online refresher training.
-The email invitation with a link to complete the 30-minute training will be sent out automatically by EVERFI beginning on Monday, September 23, 2019.
+Online Refresher Training: Starting in 2023, UCLA has partnered with Vector LMS, Higher Education Student Edition to provide the Title IX Online Training.
+All continuing graduate and professional students are required to complete an interactive online refresher module in Vector LMS – Sexual Assault Prevention Ongoing: Healthy Relationships.
+The email invitation with a link to complete the training will be sent to continuing graduate and professional students automatically in the Fall quarter of 2023.

 The online trainings for incoming and continuing students can be accessed in two ways:

 – Work at your own pace from any computer or tablet

 – Courses will save your progress if you need to stop and return later

 – Courses are best supported by the latest versions of Chrome, Firefox, and Safari (preferred), or Microsoft Internet Explorer 11+